The team meeting was about to end and the partner was wrapping up his final speech. His last words weren’t what I was expecting.

 To lead by example means both actions and words

 Don’t think you can fool your team.
 Whenever you do anything, your team sees actions and hears your words.
 Regular readers will know that one of my favourite topics is consequences in the workplace.

 If your words suggest one thing, while your actions say another, the actions will win.

-If you say you care about deadlines, but there are no consequences for missing them (or reward for achieving them!), then your actions say that deadlines don’t matter.
+If you say you care about deadlines, but there are no consequences for missing them (or reward for achieving them!), then your actions really say that deadlines don’t matter.

 When your words say that you value collaboration with stakeholders but you ridicule them when they aren’t in the room, your actions suggest an adversarial mindset.